The things that motivate us can differ from person to person, but regardless of how you get motivated, there are ways to make motivation work for you.

 Or a purpose that no longer lights your fire.

 7. Use it but don’t abuse it

-Using extrinsic rewards to boost up a desired behaviour that’s driven internally is a dangerous situation.
+Using extrinsic rewards to boost a desired behavior that’s driven internally is a dangerous situation.

-Yes, giving your kids sweets for practicing a skill they enjoy improving on, may initially give them an extra boost, but the drive to keep doing it will quickly drop.
+Yes, giving your kids sweets for practicing a skill they enjoy improving on may initially give them an extra boost, but the drive to keep doing it will quickly drop.

-If you think yourself lucky getting a job where you’ll be pursuing your passion and get paid a lot of money and other perks for it, you may be actually in danger of losing that sense of enjoyment and fulfillment.
+If you think yourself lucky to get a job where you’ll pursue your passion and get paid a lot of money and other perks, you may be in danger of losing that sense of enjoyment and fulfillment.